 The water of Copenhagen’s old industrial harbour is super clean, which is actually a rare thing.
 Throughout summer, the harbour baths are full of people splashing around or practicing head dives from Islands Brygge's staircase, while boats peacefully sail by.

 Copenhagen is nothing like the metropoles that house millions of people in enormous skyscrapers.
 Denmark's capital is still pretty earthbound and sprinkled all over with green oases such as King’s Garden and Assistens Cemetery.
 Perfect places for chilling out, sunbathing and picnicking.

-Can't decide between city break and beach holiday?
+Can't decide between a city break or a beach holiday?
 Well, you don't have to.
 Svanemøllen and Amager Beach Park are just two examples of popular, sandy stretches not far from the centre.
 If you are looking to take a trip out of the city, there's plenty of beautiful coastline to explore all over Zealand.